 Despite the fact that this book draws upon the principle of an erstwhile economist, it comes across as more of a motivational book.
 However, unlike the heap of motivational books out there– a majority of which is low on substance and high on fluff – this one doesn’t preach.

 On the contrary, Koch capitalizes upon the work of Vilfredo Pareto and improvises a theory which, in my opinion, has definite ‘practical’ manifestations in one’s professional as well as personal life.
 Of the many ramifications of Pareto’s Law, the one I find the most encompassing is – “a minuscule fringe of things in our life contributes to the majority of happiness and bliss that we enjoy.”

-Pareto arrived at 80/20 principle while he was studying the disproportionate patterns of wealth and income in the 19th Century England.
+Pareto arrived at the 80/20 principle while he was studying the disproportionate patterns of wealth and income in 19th Century England.
 The imbalance between the wealthy and the income earners appeared again and again in Pareto’s study, thus, solidifying his proof of concept.
-The basic premise of the 80/20 principle is that universe abhors equilibrium.
+The basic premise of the 80/20 principle is that the universe abhors equilibrium.

 Koch states that there is always an inherent imbalance between two sets of data that relate to causes and effects, inputs and outputs, efforts and rewards, and so forth.
 For instance, 80 percent of effort may yield only 20 percent reward or 20 percent of effort may yield 80 percent rewards.